ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

-title: Docker tutorial: expose a service
+title: Docker tutorial: Expose a service (tomcat)
 tags: unix, docker

-Once you've got docker running, you can start a service and expose it to the outside world.
+Once you've got docker (I'm on 0.6.4) running, you can start a service and expose it to the outside world.

 We'll do this for tomcat7.